Can an Anti-de Sitter Vacuum in the Dark Energy Sector Explain JWST High-Redshift Galaxy and Reionization Observations?: Introduction

 Therefore, our primary objective is to perform a rigorous and \textit{simultaneous} test of this theoretically motivated cosmological scenario.
 We investigate whether a model with a negative cosmological constant can \textit{alone} reproduce the observed abundance of UV-luminous galaxies across the redshift range $5 \leq z < 14$ \textit{and} satisfy the constraints on cosmic reionization.
 By demanding that the solution works without any evolution in the astrophysical properties of galaxies, we subject this cosmological framework to its most stringent possible test.

 This paper is organized as follows.
-In \secn{sec:theory_model}, we detail our theoretical framework. \secn{sec:data_and_methods} summarizes the observational datasets and our analysis methodology.
-We present and discuss our results in \secn{sec:results} and conclude in \secn{sec:conclusion}.
-Unless stated otherwise, we adopt the best-fit cosmological parameters from the Planck 2018 analysis for the baseline $\Lambda$CDM model \cite{Planck2018}: $\Omega_m$ = 0.3158, $\Omega_{\mathrm{DE}}$ = 0.6841077, $\Omega_r$ = $9.23\times 10^{-5}$, $\Omega_b$ = 0.0493, $h$ = 0.6732, $\sigma_8$ = 0.8120 and $n_s$ = 0.96605.
+In \secn{sec:theory_model}, we detail the theoretical framework used in this work. \secn{sec:data_and_methods} describes the observational datasets and our analysis methodology.
+We present and discuss our results in \secn{sec:results} and summarize our main conclusions in \secn{sec:conclusion}.
+Unless stated otherwise, we adopt the best-fitting cosmological parameters from the Planck 2018 analysis for the baseline $\Lambda$CDM model: $\Omega_m$ = 0.3158, $\Omega_{\mathrm{DE}}$ = 0.6841077, $\Omega_r$ = $9.23\times 10^{-5}$, $\Omega_b$ = 0.0493, $h$ = 0.6732, $\sigma_8$ = 0.8120 and $n_s$ = 0.96605 \citep{Planck2018}.